 The first thing I need to learn is how to adjust the strap on the goggles.
 My bionic ear fell out every time I put on the goggles.
 After a little practice, I find a method that works without knocking it off most of the time.

-I’d like to encourage headset makers to do user experience testing with people who wear hearing aids, cochlear implants, and other devices on the face.
+This experience shows the need for headset makers to do user experience testing with people who wear hearing aids, cochlear implants, and other devices on the face.
 (They have an attachment for those who wear glasses.)
 Maybe they can find a way to design them to be more effortless to put on for people with such devices and contraptions around their heads.

-My first stop is the Anne Frank House app as it’s the first captioned app I’ve found.
+I start with the Anne Frank House app as it’s the first captioned app I’ve found.
 Due to vertigo, it takes me two separate sessions to get through the tour.
 The app’s captions don’t help my vestibular issues because the captions scrolled.
 And they were out of sync at times.
 Trigger warning: The video looks like a shaky camera even though I held my head still.
 It wasn’t shaky like this inside.

 It’d be a better experience without scrolling.
 Pop-in captions work better than scrolling captions because they let the viewers read at their own pace.
 Plus, it has less motion.
 Anything to minimize motion in VR helps.
 Despite feeling tired after touring the house, I was blown away by the experience.
 It evokes all kinds of emotions.

-Time to play with something else.
+Time to try something else.
 I find First Steps for Quest 2.
 I think the Getting Started Guide needs to recommend apps like this as a first step into VR.
 It helps you learn how to use the controllers and move around.
 The app supports Standing and Roomscale player modes.

 Here are the player modes: